GabrielHoffman/fastglmm/docs/index.md

-## Efficiently Fit Generalized Linear Mixed Model with a Single Random Effect on \>1 Million Samples
+## Efficiently Fit Generalized Linear Mixed Model with a Single Random Effect on Massive Datasets

 Fitting linear mixed models (LMMs) and generalized linear mixed models (GLMMs) on large-scale datasets can be very computationally expensive.